 Rackmaven is reader supported.
 We earn an affiliate commission if you buy through our links .
 Learn More.

-One of the questions that I get asked the most is whether it is better to buy a roof rack for transporting bicycles or a hitch/trunk mounted rack.
-Unfortunately, there is no easy answer to this question as it really depends on what you need and expect from the rack.
-The type of vehicle you drive will also play a big role in what will suite you best as will the amount of bikes you need to transport and how often you will be using the rack.
+One of the questions that I get asked the most is whether it is better to buy a roof rack for transporting bicycles or a hitch or trunk-mounted rack.
+Unfortunately, there is no easy answer to this question as it really depends on what you need and expects from the rack.
+The type of vehicle you drive will also play a big role in what will suit you best as will the number of bikes you need to transport and how often you will be using the rack.

 Roof racks are one of the more versatile choices as they can often be used for transporting objects other than bicycles as well with the right modifications.
-Depending on the size of your vehicle, a roof rack is also typically able to hold more bikes than a hitch or trunk mounted rack.
-Unfortunately roof racks are typically harder to install and it will be difficult to drive the vehicle into areas with a low clearance.
+Depending on the size of your vehicle, a roof rack is also typically able to hold more bikes than a hitch or trunk-mounted rack.
+Unfortunately, roof racks are typically harder to install and it will be difficult to drive the vehicle into areas with low clearance.

 Roof racks also reduces the gas mileage of your vehicle more than other racks due to the increased wind resistance.
 Finally, it can be tricky to lift heavy bikes onto roof racks that are attached to tall vehicles which increases the chances of damage.

 Trunk Mounted Racks